 The court may pronounce the judgment from the bench at the hearing if all of the parties are present.
-The judgment states the decision and the reasons for the decision.
-The court will prepare a record and send a copy to the parties within two weeks.
+Judgment may also be pronounced from the bench where not all the parties appeared at the hearing, but where for reasons of urgency the delay to draft a written judgment is not appropriate.
+The judgment from the bench states the decision and the (main) reasons for the decision.
+The court will prepare a record of a judgment pronounced from the bench, except in cases of urgency.
+The court will send a copy to the parties as soon as possible, but in any case within within two weeks.
 Any party who may enforce the judgment will be issued a copy in the form required for that purpose.